The 'Battle of Midway' was a naval battle of strategic significance fought in the Pacific Ocean between Japanese and US forces (4/7 June 1942).

 After dropping its torpedo and searching for a safer escape route, a B-26 piloted by Lieutenant James Muri flew directly down the length of Akagi while being chased by interceptors and anti-aircraft fire, which had to hold their fire to avoid hitting their own flagship.
 As it flew down the length of the ship, the B-26 strafed Akagi, killing two men.
 Another B-26, which had been seriously damaged by anti-aircraft fire, did not pull out of its run, and instead headed directly for Akagi's bridge: either attempting a suicide ramming or out of control as a result of battle damage or a wounded or killed pilot, the aeroplane narrowly missed crashing into the carrier’s bridge, which could have killed Nagumo and his command staff, before it cartwheeled into the sea.
 This experience may well have contributed to Nagumo’s determination to launch another attack on Midway, in direct violation of Yamamoto’s order to keep the reserve strike force armed for anti-ship operations.

 In accordance with Yamamoto’s orders for 'Mi' (ii), Nagumo had kept half of his aircraft in reserve.
 These comprised two squadrons each of dive-bombers and torpedo bombers.
-The dive-bombers were as yet unarmed, for the Japanese doctrine was that dive-bombers were to be armed on the flight deck.
-The torpedo bombers were armed with torpedoes in case any US warships were located.
+The dive-bombers were as yet unarmed, for the Japanese doctrine was that dive-bombers were to be armed on the flightdeck.
+The bombers were armed with torpedoes in case any US warships were located.

 At 07.15, Nagumo ordered his reserve aircraft to be re-armed with contact-fused general-purpose bombs for use against land targets.
 This was a result of the attacks from Midway, as well as of the morning flight leader’s recommendation of a second attack on the island.
 Rearming had been under way for about 30 minutes when, at 07.40, the delayed scout floatplane from the cruiser Tone signalled that it had sighted a sizeable US naval force to the east, but neglected to specify its composition.
 Later evidence suggests Nagumo did not receive the sighting report until 08.00.
 Nagumo now quickly reversed his order to rearm the bombers with general-purpose bombs and demanded that the scout floatplane ascertain the composition of the US force it had reported.
 Another 20 to 40 minutes elapsed before Tone's scout finally radioed the presence of a single carrier in the US force.
 This was one of the carriers from TF16, but the other carrier was not sighted.